pnkfelix/pnkfx-blog/source/_posts/2015-10-27-gc-and-rust-part-0-how-does-gc-work.markdown

 (The arcs that make up the free-list above are dashed, to distinguish them from the "real" references that make up the object graph.
-In the above scheme, the pointer to the next element in the free list is held in the second word of each free block.<sup>[4](#footnote4)</sup>.)
+In the above scheme, the pointer to the next element in the free list is held in the second word of each free block.{% marginnote 'free-list-next' 'Putting the `next`-pointers for the free-list into the second word of each four-word block is one way of satisfying the aforementioned requirement that the GC-managed memory be parseable.' %})

 With that, the GC is done; the mutator (i.e. main program) is now free to take blocks off of the free-list to satisfy memory requests.

-#### Footnotes II

-<a name="footnote2">2.</a> Coroutines are much like subroutines,
-except that instead of having a parent-child relationship (where the child subroutine "returns" to the parent caller), a call from coroutine A to coroutine B: saves the current context of where A currently is, transfers control to B, and the next time B calls A, resumes the context that was saved at the outset.

-In other words, once the linkage has been established between A and B, then A's calls to B look like *returns* from the viewpoint of B, (and B's calls to A look like returns from the viewpoint of A).

-<a name="footnote3">3.</a> Note that collectors often require that the
-GC-managed memory be formatted in a way such that the collector can "parse" it when doing a scan over its address space.

-For example, in the Mark-Sweep collector, the mark bit for each object needs to be located at predictable location.

-Similarly, the GC needs to be able to derive the size of each object it looks at, as part of this "parsing".
-(The address-space could be partitioned into size classes, as we did above; or if objects in a block are to be variable-sized, the size could be recorded in object headers.
-There are clever representation techniques that avoid using header words for small objects like pairs without requiring size-class partitioning; but I digress.)

-<a name="footnote4">4.</a> Putting the `next`-pointers for the
-free-list into the second word of each four-word block is one way of satisfying the aforementioned requirement that the GC-managed memory be parseable.

 ### <span id="conservative-gc">Conservative Collection</span>
 [conservative-gc]: #conservative-gc